inBeat/inbeat-website/content/top-influencers/tiktok/fitness/norway/_index.md

 ---
-title: Top 10 Fitness TikTok Influencers In Norway In 2023
+title: Top 10 Fitness TikTok Influencers In Norway In 2024
 description: >-
-  Find top fitness TikTok influencers in Norway in 2023.
+  Find top fitness TikTok influencers in Norway in 2024.
 Most popular hashtags: #fyp #foryou #fitness #foryoupage.
 platform: TikTok
 hits: 12
-text_top: Discover the best TikTok profiles on inBeat.
+text_top: Identify the most popular TikTok profiles on inBeat.
-text_bottom: Our platform aggregates 12 TikTok influencers like this in Norway for you to pitch.
+text_bottom: Our database holds 12 TikTok influencers like this in Norway for you to connect with.
 profiles:
   - username: "arielandreassen"
     fullname: >-